 An example of technological solutions targeting online behaviours is an interactive chatbot that is being developed by IWF as a part of two-year project financed the End Violence Fund.

-The chatbot aims to curb the demand for online child sexual abuse material in the way that it will interrupt people trying to access this imagery and prevent them from committing a criminal offence.
-The IWF reThink Chatbot will interact with internet users who are showing signs that they might be looking for images of child sexual abuse.
-It will attempt to engage them in a friendly and supportive conversation, and at the right moment, signpost them to the help and intervention support that they need.
-This project will enter its test pilot phase in early 2022.
+The chatbot aims to curb the demand for online child sexual abuse material in the way that it interrupts people trying to access this imagery and prevent them from committing a criminal offence.
+The IWF reThink Chatbot interacts with internet users who are showing signs that they might be looking for images of child sexual abuse.
+It attempts to engage them in a friendly and supportive conversation, and at the right moment, signpost them to the help and intervention support that they need.
+The chatbot is now live on Pornhub UK, after Mindgeek volunteered to pilot the chatbot on the Pornhub UK platform.
+MindGeek did not receive, or provide, any funding for this project.
 It is believed that this project has massive potential and will help in our proactive fight against online child sexual abuse and exploitation.